A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 \subsection{Adventure Games: Stateful World Modeling}

-Adventure games are defined by partial observability and long-horizon quests: progress depends on remembering what has been explored, which preconditions of puzzles or storylines remain unsatisfied, and understanding how objects, actions, and rules of the world.
+As shown in Figure~\ref{fig:adventure_game}, adventure games are defined by partial observability and long-horizon quests: progress depends on remembering what has been explored, which preconditions of puzzles or storylines remain unsatisfied, and understanding how objects, actions, and the rules of the world interact.
 For LLMGAs, this creates a fundamental demand: they should be able to record, update, and retrieve both the evolving environment state and the underlying knowledge of how these elements can be used or combined.
 Without such modeling, agents lose track of progress, repeat past actions, or fail to connect prerequisites with goals.
-Empirically, GPT-3.5 struggles to construct coherent maps in partially known text-adventure environments, and state-prediction benchmarks indicate that even stronger LLMs are unreliable as implicit world simulators~\cite{tsai2023can,hausknecht2020interactive}.
+Empirically, GPT-3.5 struggles to construct coherent maps in partially known text-adventure environments, and state-prediction benchmarks indicate that even stronger LLMs are unreliable as implicit world simulators~\cite{hausknecht2020interactive}.

 \textbf{Environments.} Adventure game benchmarks such as TextWorld~\cite{cote2019textworld}, Jericho~\cite{hausknecht2020interactive}, ALFWorld~\cite{shridhar2021alfworld}, and ScienceWorld~\cite{wang2022scienceworld} provide text-based environments in which players interact with the world through natural language, exploring rooms, collecting objects, and completing quests of varying complexity.
-For instance, TextWorld procedurally generates synthetic quests by varying the number of rooms, objects, and goals~\cite{yuan2018counting,TextWorldProblemsComp}.
+For instance, TextWorld procedurally generates synthetic quests by varying the number of rooms, objects, and goals~\cite{TextWorldProblemsComp}.
 Jericho includes 56 human-authored classics such as the Zork series~\cite{zork1980,zorkIII1982} and Hitchhiker’s Guide to the Galaxy~\cite{HitchhikersTextAdventure30th}.
 ALFWorld aligns to the embodied ALFRED benchmark~\cite{shridhar2020alfred}, requiring agents to follow household instructions.
-ScienceWorld~\cite{wang2022scienceworld} simulates primary-school science curricula, highlighting basic knowledge from physics and chemistry in order to complete experiments.
+ScienceWorld~\cite{wang2022scienceworld} simulates primary-school science curricula, highlighting basic knowledge from physics and chemistry for doing experiments.